Window convolution of the galaxy clustering bispectrum: Validation tests

 The loss function~\eqref{eq:loss-function} remains the same as for the full reference formula, at \num{0.08} for the monopole~\(\wind{B}_{000}\) and \num{0.03} for the quadrupole~\(\wind{B}_{202}\) per wavenumber bin.
 In the next subsection, we will use this reduced window convolution formula to test the window matrix in the linear algebra formulation.

-Although the validation tests in this section have focused on the LRG SGC sample in the redshift bin \(\num{0.4} \leq z \leq \num{0.6}\) in DESI DR1, we have also checked other samples such as quasars (QSO) in the North Galactic Cap~(NGC) in the redshift range \(0.8 \leq z \leq 2.1\). \footnote{Data products of the three-point window function for different samples will be made public at \href{https://github.com/MikeSWang/DESI-DR1-Clustering-ThreePointWindow}{{\burl{https://|github.|com/|MikeSWang/|DESI-|DR1-|Clustering-|ThreePointWindow}}}.
+Although the validation tests in this section have focused on the LRG SGC sample in the redshift bin \(\num{0.4} \leq z \leq \num{0.6}\) in DESI DR1, we have also checked other samples such as quasars (QSO) in the North Galactic Cap~(NGC) in the redshift range \(0.8 \leq z \leq 2.1\). \footnote{Data products of the three-point window function for different samples will be made public at \href{https://github.com/MikeSWang/DESI-DR1-Clustering-ThreePointWindow}{{\burl{https://|github.|com/|MikeSWang/|DESI-|DR1-|Clustering-|ThreePointWindow}}} (see \hyperlink{par:data-availability}{Data Availability}).
 Additional DESI DR1 data products can be generated and provided upon request.} These results are presented in \cref{sec:window-convolution-additional-samples}.
+We note that the reduced window convolution formula~\eqref{eq:window-convolution-formula-reduced} does not apply to other samples with different volumes or completeness levels, and the convergence of window function measurements and window convolution series depends on, for instance, the specific survey geometry and scales of interest.
+Therefore, when deriving the window convolution formula for a different sample, the validation procedure should be repeated on a case-by-case basis, as we have done in \cref{sec:window-convolution-additional-samples}.